open-telemetry/opentelemetry.io/layouts/shortcodes/docs/instrumentation/manual-intro.md

-[Manual instrumentation](/docs/concepts/instrumentation/manual/) is the act of adding observability code to your application yourself.
+[Manual instrumentation](/docs/concepts/instrumentation/manual/) is the act of adding observability code to an application yourself.

 If you're instrumenting an application, you need to use the OpenTelemetry SDK for your language.
 You'll then use the SDK to initialize OpenTelemetry and the